 Instruct the editor to modify the following text in section 12.2.10 as follows:

-To enable MAC privacy enhancements during discovery, BSS transition, and membership a non-AP STA shall set dot11MACPrivacyActivated to true.
+To enable MAC privacy enhancements during discovery, BSS transition, and membership; a non-AP STA shall set dot11MACPrivacyActivated to true.
 When dot11MACPrivacyActivated is true, a non-AP STA shall periodically change its MAC address to a random value.
-However, the non-AP STA shall defer changing its MAC address during a transactional exchange, for example transmitting public action frames for preassociation discovery.
-The smaller the period of MAC address change, down to a single transmitted frame per MAC address, the greater the privacy these enhancements afford.
-The actual period used when changing a MAC address is implementation dependent and outside the scope of this standard
+However, the non-AP STA shall not change its MAC address during a transactional exchange, for example transmitting public action frames for pre-association discovery, or during the creation of state on an AP STA using pre-association capabilities, for example pre-authentication, FT over-the-DS, etc. The smaller the period of MAC address change, down to a single transmitted frame per MAC address, the greater the privacy these enhancements afford.
+The actual period used when changing a MAC address is implementation dependent and outside the scope of this standard.

-When dot11MACPrivacyActivated is true, a STA that discovers a BSS of interest and wishes to establish a connection shall again change its MAC address to a random value prior to establishing a connection to the BSS.
+A STA that discovers a BSS of interest, wishes to establish a connection, and does not have any transactional state bound to a random MAC address, shall change its MAC address to a random value prior to establishing a connection to the BSS.
+A STA that attemps to establish a connection using state established with an AP STA using a prior random MAC address—for instance pre-authentication state or FT state established over-the-DS—shall change its MAC address back to the MAC address used when the state was created.
 Once connected, it shall retain that MAC address for the duration of its BSS connection.

 CID 8057